 Computing / ICT

-The Computing / ICT at Claremont is a well established department offering Computing / ICT to all students at KS3, KS4 and KS5.
-The subject specialist Computing/ICT teachers in the department, are committed, enthusiastic and dedicated to providing all students with the opportunity to excel in the Computing/ICT curriculum.
-As a result our GCSE and BTEC ICT level 3 achievements and Attainments continue to grow and our sixth form (KS5) classes continue to grow year after year.
+Computing and ICT at Claremont is a well established department offering Computing and ICT to all students at KS3, KS4 and KS5.
+The subject specialist teachers in the department, are committed, enthusiastic and dedicated to providing all students with the opportunity to excel in the Computing and ICT curriculum.
+From year 9 learners can specialise in either ICT or Computer Science and continue with this choice on to GCSE and Level 3 qualifications.

 Key Stage 3

 - Computing at KS3 is taught by using Scratch and Python applications in which they make their own computer programs.

 - Pupils are also working on various projects such as designing a computer network, financial modelling using spreadsheets and using graphical Design tools.

 - Year 8’s get to choose either Computer Science or ICT as an option for Year 9

 - Computer Science is recommended for those learners who have demonstrated a competance in programming and computational thinking and wanting to go on to study Computer Science GCSE.

 - ICT is recommended for those who may struggle with CS content but still wish to gain further competancy in a computer related course